Jrhenderson11/monnet/README.md

 ## Notes

 Currently monitors incoming traffic, can be modified to monitor outgoing too.
-Works by running quick packet captures and inspecting traffic, not garunteed to see *every* packet since time between captures will go unmonitored.
+Works by running quick packet captures and inspecting traffic, not garunteed to see *every* packet since time between captures will go unmonitored, but is mostly reliable.